Teen Reads: The Anne Frank House Authorized Graphic Biography

 Our own Penny Nutbrown and St. John's Spiritual Park are featured in a mini-documentary!

-Earlier this spring Penny and the Spiritual Park were subjects of a short documentary created by Community Power Northumberland as part of their Change Makers series.
+In the spring of 2024 Penny and the Spiritual Park were subjects of a short documentary created by Community Power Northumberland as part of their Change Makers series.

 Penny Nutbrown introducing the Spiritual Park and Garden